 Section 321 is a law that was put in place by the US Custom and Borders Protection.
-This law changed the de minimis value, the value where anything below, does not pay duties, for businesses.
+This law changed the de minimis value for businesses, where anything below this value does not pay duties.
 Simply put, Section 321 allows shipments valued under a certain dollar amount to enter the U.S. duty-free.

 Say you sell high-quality apparel, where your best-selling jacket goes for $375.
-Before, you would either be paying pretty hefty duties or taxes out of pocket to ship it into the United States or putting those extra fees onto your customers.
-This means a huge expense for you or an unhappy customer when they get hit with a big bill for duties.
+Before, you would either be paying pretty hefty duties or taxes out of pocket to ship it into the United States or passing those extra fees onto your shoppers.
+This means a huge expense for you or an unhappy shopper when they get hit with a big bill for duties.

-Utilizing Section 321 for your shipping doesn’t require much extra legwork on your end.
+Utilizing Section 321 for shipping doesn’t require much extra legwork on your end.
 Your shipments should enter into the United States duty-free if the attached invoices list the value of your product at under $800.
-It’s that easy!
+It’s that easy.

 Pro tip: Make sure the product value is clear on attached invoices.
 The clearer it is, the easier it is for the product to clear customs quickly.
-If you work with a third party logistics company, like GoBolt, the documents, manifestation, and clearance is all handled for you.
-This means no additional backend work for you!
+If you work with a third party logistics provider, like GoBolt, the documents, manifestation, and clearance is all handled for you.
+This means no additional backend work for you.

-It’s clear that there are some major benefits of the amendment to Section 321, especially for ecommerce merchants located outside of the United States with products valued from within the new de minimis value.
+It’s clear that there are some major benefits of the amendment to Section 321, especially for brands located outside of the United States with products valued from within the new de minimis value.

-But let’s break down what some of these benefits actually are.
+But let’s break down what some of the benefits of Section 321 fulfillment are.